Stare at What You See: Masked Image Modeling without Reconstruction: Experiments

 \paragraph{Pre-training.} We pre-train MaskAlign on ImageNet-1k dataset \cite{russakovsky2015imagenet}, containing 1.28M training images.
 For the student model, we mainly study ViT-B/16 (12 blocks, 768 hidden size) and ViT-L/16 (24 blocks, 1024 hidden size).
 We employ the default $16 \times 16$ input patch size, partitioning the image of $224 \times 224$ into $14 \times 14$ patches.
 We only use standard random cropping and horizontal flipping for data augmentation, following MAE \cite{he2022masked}, CAE \cite{chen2022context}, etc. For pre-training, we train all models using AdamW optimizer \cite{kingma2014adam}, with a base learning rate of 1.5e-4, weight decay of 0.05, and optimizer momentum $\beta_1$, $\beta_2$ = 0.9, 0.95.
 We use a total batch size of 1024, and pre-train models under a cosine learning rate decay schedule with $10\%$ warm-up steps.
 We also employ stochastic depth \cite{huang2016deep} with a 0.1 rate, and disable dropout in the Linear layer and Self-Attention. \paragraph{Image Classification.} After pre-training, we evaluate the model by fine-tuning on ImageNet-1K and report the top-1 accuracy on the validation set.
 We fine-tune our model 100 epochs with 5 warm-up epochs.
 We use the same batch size, optimizer, and weight decay as in pre-training.
 The base learning rate, layer-wise learning rate decay, and drop path rate are set to be 3e-4, 0.6 and 0.2, respectively.
 We use the Data Augmentation in MAE without any modification.

 \paragraph{COCO Detection and Instance Segmentation.} We also evaluate on COCO dataset \cite{lin2014microsoft} for object detection and instance segmentation to verify the transferability of our model.
 We follow the benchmark ViTDet \cite{li2021benchmarking,li2022exploring}, the pre-trained backbone is adapted to FPN \cite{lin2017feature} in the Mask R-CNN framework \cite{he2017mask}.
 The resolution of the input image, learning rate, and layer decay are respectively set as $1024 \times 1024$, 3e-4 and 0.8.
 The model is fine-tuned for 25 epochs with a total batch size of 64.
+As finetuning all methods is heavy and has the potential risk of non-optimal results, we take other results from original papers.